 Even with the decision, my passion for food crept into my career.
 I started a blog that occasionally wrote about food (probably because I was afraid of getting too close to my dream to actually call myself a food blogger).
 And then I wrote a lot more about food.
 And then I started writing for magazines.
 And then I started developing recipes for companies.
 And then I wrote a cookbook.
 And another one.
 And now millions (!) of people each month come to read what I have to write about food.
 My real dreams have come true.

-It sounds cliche to tell my 22-year-old self to dream big, but I wish I could.
+It sounds cliché to tell my 22-year-old self to dream big, but I wish I could.
 And I wish I could really get it through to her that nothing is impossible.
 If you would have told me at 22 that I’d be where I am, doing what I was doing, I would laugh at you for the ridiculousness of it all.
-Not because it wouldn’t sound amazing, because it would sound to wonderfully far-fetched.
+Not because it wouldn’t sound amazing, but because it would sound to wonderfully far-fetched.

-Stop thinking your dreams are far-fetched.
+Stop thinking your dreams are farfetched.
 They aren’t.
 And by thinking they are, you’re doing yourself a disservice.
 Are some dreams harder to achieve for some people?
 Yes.
 But that doesn’t mean they are impossible.
 And dreams don’t always come to fruition the way we think they will.

 10. Ignore everyone else.